 It is immediately apparent that the car2go and Greenwheels models are very different, while DriveNow shares some common features with both.
 The Daimler and BMW subsidiaries car2go and DriveNow are currently more successful than Greenwheels.
-The number of Greenwheels customers is well below the 2.97 million at car2go (car2go 2018) and one million at DriveNow (Heise 2018).
-This is probably due in part to the fact that the latter two models are intended partly as marketing vehicles for major car manufacturers and are suitably attractively priced.
+The number of Greenwheels customers is well below the 2.97 million of car2go (car2go 2018) and 1 million of DriveNow (Heise 2018).
+This is probably due in part to the fact that the latter two models are intended partly as marketing vehicles for major car manufacturers and are attractively priced accordingly.

 The following information was taken from the relevant company websites as of August 31, 2018.